alicefortuni/MatrixCompletion-MovieLens/README.md

 - **`dataset/`**: Contains the MovieLens dataset used in the experiments.
 The dataset has been pre-processed to reduce its size for computational efficiency.
 - **`documentation/`**: Includes the report (`tesina`) describing the problem, methods, and experimental results in detail.
-- **`figures/`**: Contains all the figures and visualizations referenced in the report, such as performance comparisons and algorithmic behaviors.
+- **`figures/`**: Contains all the figures and visualizations referenced in the report.

 ## Project Overview

 The project focuses on solving the **Matrix Completion** problem in the context of recommender systems.
-The MovieLens dataset, a widely used benchmark, is employed to evaluate and compare various algorithms.
+The MovieLens dataset is employed to evaluate and compare various algorithms.
 Key techniques explored include:

 1. **Nuclear Norm Minimization**
 2. **Singular Value Thresholding (SVT)**